pricees/gorma/README.md

 gorma
 =====

-Pronounced (JOR-MAH) is an in process indexed datastore
+Pronounced (JOR-MAH) is an in-process datastore.
+Search using B-Tree based indexes.